Belongingness

 Unfortunately, in life, being the way it is, many of us suffer from long relationship droughts, lacking the living waters of attentive others.
 We shrivel, parched by the loneliness.
 Rejection and loneliness impact all areas of our lives.
 We suffer physical illness, cognitive decline, and emotional disorders.
 We pay a heavy psychological price when our needs to belong are thwarted,

-Brené Brown eloquently wrote, “when those needs are not met, we don’t function as we were meant to.”
-Brown continues, “we break.
-We fall apart…” and “we hurt others.”
-Roy Braumeister and Mark Leary explain that “if Belongingness is indeed a fundamental need, then aversive reactions to loss of belongingness should go beyond negative affect and include some types of pathology” (1995, p.
+Brenรฉ Brown eloquently wrote, “When those needs are not met, we don’t function as we were meant to.”
+Brown continues, “We break.
+We fall apart…” and “We hurt others” (Brown, 2022).
+Roy Baumeister and Mark Leary explain that, “If belongingness is indeed a fundamental need, then aversive reactions to loss of belongingness should go beyond negative affect and include some types of pathology” (Baumeister & Leary, 1995, p.
 500).

 Interconnected and Interdependent

-Jeffrey Brantley and Wendy Millstine explain in the book True Belonging that “not only are we similar in the most basic ways, beginning with our DNA, but we all live our lives in a constantly unfolding present moment—where we are deeply interconnected and interdependent, relying literally breath-by-breath upon physical, emotional, and social exchanges and networks for our very existence and for the fabric of our lives” (2011, location 102).
+Jeffrey Brantley and Wendy Millstine explain in the book True Belonging that, “Not only are we similar in the most basic ways, beginning with our DNA, but we all live our lives in a constantly unfolding present momentโ€”where we are deeply interconnected and interdependent, relying literally breath-by-breath upon physical, emotional, and social exchanges and networks for our very existence and for the fabric of our lives” (Brantley & Millstine, 2011).
 Accordingly, we must prioritize our need to connect.

-Daniel Seigel, a Clinical Professor of Psychiatry at the School of Medicine of the University of California, Los Angeles, suggest that our whole idea of self is an illusion.
+Daniel Siegel, a Clinical Professor of Psychiatry at the School of Medicine of the University of California, Los Angeles, suggest that our whole idea of self is an illusion.
 We are so completely interconnected and interdependent with others that the boundary of where our mind ends and the mind of others begins is fuzzy.
 As a result, we depend on healthy relations for psychological wellness.

 Programmed to Connect